heidelpay/plentymarkets-gateway/meta/documents/user_guide_en.md

 ### Invoice secured B2C
 * In order to start the insurance of a Payment you need to trigger a finalize transaction (FIN)
   * You can do this from your hIP account (heidelpay Intelligence Platform)
-  * or by clicking `Create delivery note` for the order in the shop backend
+  * or by creating the delivery note within the shop backend (e. g. by clicking `Create delivery note`).
-* When triggering the finalize from the shop backend the result will be added to the order as a note.
+* When triggering the finalize from the shop backend a note with the result will be added to the order.
 * The finalize starts the insurance period in which the customer has to pay the total amount of the order.
 * The insurance period is determined within your contract with heidelpay.
 * As soon as the total amount is paid by the customer a receipt transaction (REC) appears within the hIP and is sent to the pushUrl of your shop.